 It’s also important to keep in mind that massage work alone is quite ineffective compared to massage work combined with movement.
 For example, massage alone to deal with chronic pain is most likely functioning like a band-aid: it provides a temporary fix, but does not address the underlying cause of the pain.
 In most cases, corrective exercises to address strength deficits and movement/postural imbalances are even more important than massage.
 One of the most beneficial aspects of massage is that it offers a way to make your stretching and strengthening exercises less painful and more effective.

 As a good rule of thumbs, when performing DIY bodywork for most desired outcomes, I believe it is best to default to:

 - Using soft massage instruments.

 Why?
 Well, safety first.

-Speaking of first…this is the first of a six-post series on massage tools.
+Speaking of first…this is the first of a six-post series on hard and soft massage tools.
 Stay tuned to the Tune Up Fitness® Blog as we explore methods for easing oneself into DIY bodywork, tools of the trade, and techniques.